polterguy/phosphorusfive-dox/chapter-18.md

   =:foo
   sys42.windows.info-tip:Foo was here
 else
-  sys42.windows.info-tip:Sorry, foo has left the building!
+  sys42.windows.info-tip:Foo has left the building!
 ```

 If you execute the above code in System42's executor, you will see its result.
-Try changing the value of the **[foo]** node, to e.g. _"bar"_, and execute the code again, and notice how the result changes.
+Try changing the value of the **[_data]** node, to e.g. _"bar"_, and execute the code again, and notice how the result changes.

 ## Comparison operators